-- Phase II on-going delivery (October 2020) - Visits to treatment schools to observe one EM lesson, interview a Year 8 English teacher and interview the English Mastery Ambassador.
-The interviews will involve exploring views on how early implementation issues (identified during Phase I) were addressed. - An observation template will be used to note EM delivery, pupil responsiveness and any observed adaptations. - Phase III fidelity and sustainability (April 2021) - Teacher interviews in treatment and control schools will explore barriers to teaching the new/existing curriculum and whether/how these barriers have evolved over the past two years.
+Phase III - fidelity and sustainability (April 2021)

+Teacher interviews in treatment and control schools will explore barriers to teaching the new/existing curriculum and whether/how these barriers have evolved over the past two years.
 For control schools, we will try to ascertain any changes/issues to delivering usual practice.
+These interviews will be conducted over the phone/online.
+For treatment schools, we will ask teachers to talk through a typical lesson plan, in place of the class observation.

-These interviews will be conducted over the phone/Skype. - English Mastery Ambassador interviews (twelve ambassadors) will explore (i) the extent to which teachers adhered to the programme and (ii) what factors enabled/hindered ambassadors. - As part of these interviews, we will collect data on compliance including perceptions around pathway setting, what worked well and challenges to providing additional provision for weaker pupils, attending initial training, how co-planning worked in practice, approaches as well as barriers and facilitators to delivering teaching on all three curriculum strands.
-We will also ask questions about teachers' confidence in relation to the topics that they teach and perceptions around 1) changes to their subject knowledge including how this may impact on classroom delivery of English teaching and 2) impact on student learning. - The NatCen research team will also create a log that the English Mastery team can populate throughout the intervention to record the key issues/questions that teachers share and discuss at the webinars of the Assessing for Mastery sessions.
+- English Mastery Ambassador interviews (twelve ambassadors) will explore (i) the extent to which teachers adhered to the programme and (ii) what factors enabled/hindered ambassadors. - As part of these interviews, we will collect data on compliance including perceptions around pathway setting, what worked well and challenges to providing additional provision for weaker pupils, attending initial training, how co-planning worked in practice, approaches as well as barriers and facilitators to delivering teaching on all three curriculum strands.
+We will also ask questions about teachers' confidence in relation to the topics that they teach and perceptions around 1) changes to their subject knowledge including how this may impact on classroom delivery of English teaching and 2) impact on pupil learning.

+The NatCen research team will also create a log that the English Mastery team can populate throughout the intervention to record the key issues/questions that teachers share and discuss at the webinars of the Assessing for Mastery sessions.